dalaiden/DA_offline_PF/README.md

 # Offline Data Assimilation (particle filter; UCLouvain-ELIC)

 This is the offline data assimilation code utilizing a particle filter, as outlined in Dubinkina et al. (2011).
 The program has been employed in several recent publications.
 For further details about the method, please refer to these publications.
+The repository contains the data assimilation framework developped for reconstructing the Antarctic sea ice and related variables over 1958-2023 using station-based observations as described in Goosse et al. (2024; ).
+For further uses, please contact Quentin Dalaiden ([quentin.dalaiden@uclouvain.be](quentin.dalaiden@uclouvain.be)) to adapt the framework.

 ## Installation